-Financial instruments consist of cash and cash equivalents, accounts receivable, notes and other receivable and accounts payable.
+Financial instruments consist of cash and cash equivalents, accounts receivable, notes receivable, accounts payable, and short-term debt.
 The Company determines the estimated fair value of such financial instruments presented in these financial statements using available market information and appropriate methodologies.
-These financial instruments are stated at their respective historical carrying amounts, which approximate fair value due to their short-term nature.
+These financial instruments, except for short-term debt, are stated at their respective historical carrying amounts, which approximate fair value due to their short-term nature.
+Short-term debt approximates market value based on similar terms available to the Company in the market place.